PointPlusYt/morgenbord-documentation/Installation.md

 ### Step 2: Configuration

 There is nothing to do !
-MorgenBord uses SQLite.
+Morgenbord uses SQLite.
 All data will be in `var/data.db`.
 There is nothing to do here.

 ### Step 3 : Setting the first user